SF-Org-Summary/sf-org-summary-cli/README.md

 - **Lines of Code Summary:** Measure the lines of code in your Apex Classes, Triggers, Aura Components, Lightning Web Components, and Static Resources.
 Breakdown includes total lines, comments, and actual code lines.

-- **Org Limits Overview:** Fetch and display Salesforce Org limits to ensure you stay within the allowed thresholds.
+- **Org Limits Overview:** Fetch actual usage related to Salesforce Org limits to ensure you stay within the allowed thresholds.

 ## Installation

-Install the Salesforce Org Summary plugin using the Salesforce CLI:
+Install the Salesforce Org Summary plugin seamlessly into your Salesforce CLI environment:

 ```bash
 sfdx plugins:install sf-org-summary